Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.5.3
+# Announcing python-caterva 0.5.4

 ## What is new?

-In this release a dependencies installation issue has been fixed.
+In this release Caterva submodule has been updated to 0.5.0 version.

 For more info, you can have a look at the release notes in: